Ad Audiences

 Connecting to Facebook Ads

-2. Click ‘Sign in‘ You will be prompted to log into Facebook - log in through an account that has access to Facebook Business Manager.
+2. Click Connect your Facebook Account.
+You will be prompted to log into Facebook.
+Log in through an account that has access to Facebook Business Manager.

 3. Once you’ve logged in, you’ll be redirected back to Customer.io and you’re all set!

-Once you’ve connected any Ad Networks account to Customer.io, you’re ready to sync your segments as audiences to the Ad Networks.
+Once you’ve connected any Ad Networks account to Customer.io, you’re ready to sync your segments as audiences to Facebook Ads.

-Tip: Start with an segment of current customers to use as an exclusion audience!
+Tip: Start with a segment of current customers to use as an exclusion audience!

 Connecting to Instagram Ads